Lasher09/NLP/2014-04-30-UnusualWords.md

 ##Post 5:

 __Program:__ UnusualWords

-__Purpose and description:__ A program that can read a text for the most unusual words so that a user can judge the reading level of that text.
+__Purpose and description:__ This program  can read a text for the most unusual words in a text.
+This is great for judging the reading level of a text.

 __Program capabilites:__
 * Read all the lowercase words in a text
 * Compare the words in this text to the words in another text file holding a list of unusual words.
+* Output the resulting unusual words

 __Code for UnusualWords:__

+This example is going to look through the 1801 Inaugural Speeches, Specifically Jefferson's.
+What kind of wirds do you think might be there?

 ```
 import nltk